-You must complete and submit your exam by 4:30pm unless you are on the SAS exam centre list, in which case your exam timing will be adjusted automatically.
+You must complete and submit your exam by 10:30 am regardless of when you enter unless you are on the SAS exam centre list, in which case your exam timing will be adjusted automatically.

-If you submit your exam attempt late - even 1 minute is still late - (i.e., any time after 4:30 pm, except SAS students), your exam attempt will be automatically flagged as late, and you will receive a ZERO on the final exam.
+If you submit your exam attempt late - even 1 minute is still late - (i.e., any time after 10:30 am, except SAS students), your exam attempt will be automatically flagged as late, and you will receive a ZERO on the final exam.

-For example, if you start writing the exam by 3:00 pm, you will have until 4:30 pm to complete it.
-If you submit your exam attempt at any time after 4:30pm (except SAS students), you will receive a ZERO on the final exam.
+For example, if you start writing the exam at 9:00 am, you will still only have until 10:30 am to complete it.
+If you submit your exam attempt at any time after 10:30 am (except SAS students), you will receive a ZERO on the final exam.